heistp/irtt/README.md

     `_MaxMem` in [malloc.go](https://golang.org/src/runtime/malloc.go).

 12) Why when I start the server do I get the warning: `[MultipleAddresses]
-    warning: multiple IP addresses, bind addresses should be explicitly specified with -b or clients may not be able to connect`?
+    warning: multiple IP addresses- all bind IP addresses should be explicitly specified with -b or clients may not be able to connect`?

-    When starting the server without the `Addrs` (`-b`) parameter, the server listens on all available addresses, including those on local adapters and those on adapters that are later added to the system.
+    The bind address may be ommitted when starting the server.
+In this case, the "unspecified" IP address is used (represented by 0.0.0.0 for IPv4 or [::] for IPv6).
+The server then listens on all available addresses, including those on local adapters and those on adapters that are later added to the system.
 This is primarily useful for testing, as it makes it easy to start the server and know that it can be used on any IP address on the system.
 But the consequence of this is that when the server sends reply packets to clients, the source IP address used is chosen by the OS, and may not be the same as the address that the corresponding request came on.
 If it happens to be different, the client will reject the packet.

     In contrast, when the bind addresses **are** specified (and there can be multiple bind addresses), separate listeners are created for each bind